 The face of each stone that’s visible in the finished wall is its most important side, and chiseling an outwardly bulged surface is called facing.
 Although the chiseled face itself will be irregular (that’s part of the attraction), the lines where the chiseling starts on all four sides must be straight and in the same plane as each other.
 I use a straight edge and carpenter’s pencil to mark four lines back about 1/2” to 1” back from the face, then chisel on the line.

 I face stones with a stout, thick chisel called a pitching tool and a 4 lb mason’s mallet to strike it.
 The edge of the pitching tool is ground to an 80º bevel, with the high side of the edge placed along the pencil line before striking a sharp blow.
 The aim is to cleave a crisp, sharp shard off the face of the stone, move the pitching tool over on the line, then strike again.
-Complete this operation by following lines on all four sides of the stone and you’ll have achieved two crucial things: a facetted face that’s irregular and attractive, and a consistent edge for aligning the stones along the outer face of the wall as they’re laid in mortar.
+Complete this operation by following lines on all four sides of the stone and you’ll have achieved two crucial things: a facetted face that’s irregular and attractive, and a consistent edge for aligning the stones to a string along the outer face of the wall as they’re laid in mortar.

 Step#3: Lay Stone and Point the Joints